infracost/infracost-gh-action/README.md

 This Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

-As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
+As mentioned in the [FAQ](https://www.infracost.io/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
 Infracost does not make any changes to your Terraform state or cloud resources.

 <img src="screenshot.png" width=557 alt="Example screenshot" />